-CCCC has recruited a cohort of five socially-active patients with serious illness (e-Patients) or their caregivers to serve as palliative care advocates within their disease-specific patient-advocacy organizations and social networks.
+As part of the program, CCCC recruited a cohort of five socially-active patients and/or caregivers (e-Patients) to serve as palliative care advocates within their disease-specific patient-advocacy organizations and social media networks.

 The e-Patient Ambassadors project is part of a portfolio of projects approved for PCORI funding to develop a skilled community of patients and other stakeholders from across the entire health-care enterprise and to involve them meaningfully in every aspect of PCORI’s work.